If you have sudden chest pain, always have it checked out by a doctor to make sure your heart is healthy.

 Your doctor will do a physical exam, pressing on your chest to check for areas of tenderness.
-He will also take a look at your range of motion and listen to your breathing.
-If you’re over 35, at risk for coronary artery disease, a blood clot, or you recently had a respiratory infection, your doctor may order additional tests like a chest X-ray to rule out more serious problems.
+They will also take a look at your range of motion and listen to your breathing.
+If you’re over 35, at risk for coronary artery disease, a blood clot, or you recently had a respiratory infection, your doctor may order additional tests like a chest X-ray and EKG to rule out more serious problems.

 How Is It Treated?